zhi-neng-ma-hua/StrokeGuardianAI/README.md

 Detailed steps:

+1. **Data Synchronization**

-1. **Data Synchronization**: Align multiple cameras and IMU data accurately using timestamps and network time protocols (NTP or PTP).
+   Align multiple cameras and IMU data accurately using timestamps and network time protocols (NTP or PTP).

+4. **2D Keypoint Detection**

-3. **2D Keypoint Detection**: Use YOLO-v8 Pose, MediaPipe, or similar algorithms to identify joint positions in each video frame.
+   Use YOLO-v8 Pose, MediaPipe, or similar algorithms to identify joint positions in each video frame.

+7. **Multiview Fusion**

-5. **Multiview Fusion**: Employ Pose-Lifter and multiview geometry to raise 2D keypoints into 3D coordinates, followed by ICP/BA for global consistency optimization.
+   Employ Pose-Lifter and multiview geometry to raise 2D keypoints into 3D coordinates, followed by ICP/BA for global consistency optimization.

+10. **IMU Collaboration**

-7. **IMU Collaboration**: Incorporate EKF/UKF filters to fuse IMU data for skeletal reconstruction and motion estimation, enhancing adaptability to fast movements and occlusion scenarios.
+    Incorporate EKF/UKF filters to fuse IMU data for skeletal reconstruction and motion estimation, enhancing adaptability to fast movements and occlusion scenarios.

 #### 2.3 Spatiotemporal Optimization and Explainability